vitor251093/KHMelonMix/README.md

 ## How to use

 You need an original copy of "Kingdom Hearts 358/2 Days" in order to dump it into a NDS file.
-Place that file inside the rom folder, and name it game.nds.
+Place that file inside a rom folder, next to the executable, and name it game.nds.
 Only then you will be able to use the emulator properly.

+### Steam Deck

+The AppImage build is compatible with the Steam Deck.
+In order to use it, download the AppImage build, extract the zip, right click the AppImage and go to "Properties".
+Then go to the "Permissions" tab and check the "Allow executing file as program" checkbox.

 ## How to build